 There are a few things I try to do consistently that help me diminish at least some of the negative self talk.
 You can try one at a time and monitor the results.

-2. Cancel Out the Inner Critic: It’s imperative that you shut down the negative small talk going on in your head.
+2. Cancel the Negative Voices: It’s imperative that you shut down the negative small talk going on in your head.
 Challenge it, fight it, refute what it says.
 Tell yourself over and over that you are stronger.
 You can beat it at its own game with positive affirmations.
 You know who you are, and you are capable of greatness.
 The things the critic tells you are a product of your experiences and environment.
 The mistakes and bad choices made don’t define you.

 What mental habits will you modify to quiet the negative self-talk?